-Working with a local mill Julius proved that if his farm milled it’s own feed locally, cutting out the need for shipping, than they could cut their costs in half.
+Working with a local mill, Julius proved that if his farm milled its own feed locally, cutting out the need for shipping, then they could cut their costs in half.

 Now came the hard part.
 Getting the feed just right.

 It is not a matter of just finding ingredients that are in abundance.
 It’s also a matter of creating a blend of ingredients that creates the perfect balance of nutrients for the chickens to thrive on.

 From talking to Julius I learned that there is a reason why commercial feed is made up of soy, corn and wheat (farm subsidies for GMO crops also play a role I’m sure).
 The combination provides the exact amount of protein, carbs and fiber needed for a chicken’s diet.
 Julius’s challenge is to find local ingredients that would replace each of those without disrupting that formula.